Lawn Sweeper vs Bagger: What Are the 3 Things To Consider?

 2. How Wet is The Grass?

 Both the lawn sweeper and the grass bagger suffer when they are used to cut and tidy up wet grass, so it is never recommended to use any of the two under these conditions.
 However, if there really is a need for a lawn clean up operation with wet grasses, a lawn sweeper is much more able to pick up damp or wet grass.

 So, when deciding between lawn sweeper vs bagger, this is one factor that plays a role in choosing which is more suitable for you.
 Grass baggers tend to clog up easily when they are used to collect wet grass clipping

-3. What Kind of Lawn Debris Do You Want to Collect?
+3. What Kind of Lawn Debris?